ActivityPub

 Objects

-If available, the preview property of the object will include a URL for both an image and a 3d model file for direct loading by the client, with the appropriate MIME types.
+If available, the preview property of the object includes a URL for both an image and a 3d model file for direct loading by the client, with the appropriate MIME types.
 Of course, it’s up to the client whether it chooses to display these.

 Note